lars-andren/fidoserver/README.md

 # fidoserver

-A simpler version of the StrongKey FidoServer that uses Spring instead of Java EE.
+Sketch of a simpler version of the StrongKey FidoServer that uses Spring instead of Java EE.